arunrock98/BikeShare-Analysis/README.md

 *	Analyse the impact of Covid situation
 *	Using Machine Learning Models predicted the bike share details with respect to weather condition
 *	Implemented End to End data analysis model along with the app(flask)
-*	Analysed the Timeseries data with facebook Prophet
+*	Analyse the Timeseries data with facebook Prophet

 * created the Data Analysis presentation for the Bike share analysis

 * created the Flask app for the bike share prediction